 Remember that securities laws do not require companies in the private placement market to provide ongoing disclosure.
 However, except in certain limited circumstances, provincial and federal corporate laws require annual financial disclosure, which all investors are entitled to receive.

 Beware of the promise that the shares will soon be listed on a stock exchange.
 Going public can be a long and expensive process and many companies that apply are not accepted to be listed on the stock exchange.

 BC companies and companies from another jurisdiction using any exemption to sell securities in British Columbia must file a report of exempt distribution with the BC Securities Commission, usually within 10 days after they have raised the capital.

-Go to the BCSC website before you invest to gain insight into the company by reviewing its exempt distribution reports for previous capital raising.
-After you invest, check to make sure that the financing was carried out as the company said it would be.
+Go to the BCSC website before you invest to gain insight into the company by reviewing its Exempt Distribution Reports for previous capital raising.
+After you invest, check to make sure that the financing was carried out as the company said it would.